Twarner491/TeddyWarner.org/docs/index.md

         <a href="http://teddywarner.com/Projects/ParametricGenerator">
           <div class="project shadowbox p3">
             <!--<h3>Parametric Bottle Cap Generator</h3>
             <p>Lost a lid or just want a more functional cap?
 Generate and print your own, compatible with any existing threads!
-Uses metric thread standards via equasions in fusions parameters, allowing for the generation of a threaded cap with only 3 required measurements.</p>-->
+Uses metric thread standards via equations in fusions parameters, allowing for the generation of a threaded cap with only 3 required measurements.</p>-->
            </div>
         </a>
         <a href="http://teddywarner.com/Projects/SerialUPDI">